KorArty24/KorArty24/README.md

 - 👋 Hi, I’m @KorArty24
-- 👀 I’m interested in web programming (back end C#), programming for Tekla Structures in C#.
-- 🌱 I’m currently learning algorithms in C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...